If you’ve been involved in marketing for more than two minutes, chances are you’ve come across a buyer persona before.

 Could work, but chances are, just like a shotgun, you’re going to miss the mark unless it’s an easy one.

 Better to be a sniper—take your time, choose the target wisely, then never let it leave your sights until you make your move.

 These articles we write are to generate leads (shock horror, we have an ulterior motive!), and we know those leads live in places like LinkedIn and Quora.

 That’s why you’re not reading this on Facebook right now—because you don’t log in to Facebook to read an article about buyer personas, you go there to like pictures and tune out.

-If we hadn’t done our research and created a set of practical personas, we’d still be firing out content left right and centre, hoping that some of it stuck—and we’d be wasting our time with most of it, rather than focusing on what we do best.
+If we hadn’t done our research and created a set of practical personas, we’d still be firing out content left right and center, hoping that some of it stuck—and we’d be wasting our time with most of it, rather than focusing on what we do best.

 Their customers come to discover unique gifts, find creative gems, and uncover beautiful hand-made creations.

-In fact, recognising that their customers are the same people trawling Pinterest has been a big part of their success, with most sellers using Pinterest as a key marketing tool for their Etsy shops.
+In fact, recognizing that their customers are the same people trawling Pinterest has been a big part of their success, with most sellers using Pinterest as a key marketing tool for their Etsy shops.